 Should I Groom My Australian Cattle Dog?

-Regular brushing and bathing can provide necessary hair removal, avoid matting, and keep an Australian Cattle Dog’s coat well oiled.
-It is not necessary to trim and not recommended to shave an ACD.
+Regular brushing and bathing can provide necessary hair removal, avoid matting, and keep an Australian Cattle Dog’s coat well-oiled.
+It is not necessary to trim and not recommended to shave a cattle dog.

 Why You Shouldn’t Shave or Trim a Double-Coated Dog

-A Cattle Dog’s double coat helps prevent sun damage, keeps them warm in the cooler seasons and cool in the warm times of the year.
-The double coat is also dirt and water-resistant.
+A Cattle Dog’s double coat helps prevent sun damage, keeps them warm in the cooler seasons, and cool in the warm times of the year.
+An ACD’s double coat is also dirt and water-resistant.